bhklab/med-imagetools/docs/usage/Dicom/interlacer.md

 ---

-### `GroupBy` *(Enum)*
+### Grouping Series

-Used to pick how series should be grouped when building the forest.
-Options are:
+The Interlacer currently groups series using **Referenced Series UID**, which links series based on their metadata references (i.e the `ReferencedSeriesInstanceUID` tag in `RTSTRUCT`s).
+This creates a hierarchical structure showing the relationships between different series.

-- `ReferencedSeriesUID` – Link series using metadata references
+!!! note "Future Development"

-- `StudyInstanceUID` – Group everything in the same study
+    In a future release, the Interlacer will support additional grouping methods:

-- `PatientID` – Group all series from the same patient
+    - **Study Instance UID** – Group everything in the same study

-!!! note
+    - **Patient ID** – Group all series from the same patient

-    Right now, only `ReferencedSeriesUID` is supported.
+    This enhancement is being tracked in [GitHub issue #318](https://github.com/bhklab/med-imagetools/issues/318).

 ---